andeek/canonical-code/README.md

 This appendix contains the following folders:

-1. representr -- An R package for performing the canonicalization methods used in the paper.
 2. 0_create_data -- A folder of scripts to either simulate data (geco) or clean data available from the web used in the paper (caswell_voters).
 3. 1_record_linkage -- Configuration files for performing record linkage using the dblink (v0.1.0) package.
 Also includes an R script for organizing the resulting posterior draws.
 4. 2_canonicalization -- Scripts for performing canonicalization on the Caswell county and GeCO data sets.